 Azure Monitor Network Insights

-Azure Monitor Network Insights provides a comprehensive view of health and metrics for all deployed network resources, without requiring any configuration.
+Azure Monitor Network Insights provides a comprehensive and visual representation through topologies, of health and metrics for all deployed network resources, without requiring any configuration.
 It also provides access to network monitoring capabilities like Connection Monitor, flow logging for network security groups (NSGs), and Traffic Analytics.
 And it provides other network diagnostic features.